bolomcs50/Montezuma/README.md

 ## Current state and Future development
 The engine can now beat fairly experienced players at least in selected time controls.
-Nevertheless, the development has hit a roadblock: given the scope of the thc library the engine is currently based on, draws by repetition cannot be detected during search and evaluation.
-Adding support for hashing would circumvent this problem, but the library does not support Zobrist Hashing (state of the art).
-Therefore, Montezuma will probably switch to another library in the near future, before implementing further features.

 Among others, these features will be considered for implementation, in no particular order:
+* Transposition tables for faster search and draw detection
+* Move ordering
+* Support for opening books
 * Wiser management of move time
 * Implementation of the engine as a state machine with multithreading and pondering
 * Implementation of quiescence search to mitigate horizon effect
-* Transposition tables for faster search and draw detection
-* Support for opening books
 * Development of a better evaluation function

 After implementing those, the engine will be ready for a round of tests against other machines and humans in all time controls.

+## Known issues
+There is a known issue: given the scope of the thc library the engine is currently based on, draws by repetition cannot be detected during search and evaluation.
+Relying on hashing would circumvent this problem, but the library does not support Zobrist Hashing (state of the art).